dotnet/runtime/docs/workflow/building/libraries/README.md

 :: From root in the morning:
 git clean -xdf
-git pull upstream master & git push origin master build -subsetCategory corelcr -c Release build -subsetCategory libraries -coreclrConfiguration Release
+git pull upstream master & git push origin master build -subsetCategory coreclr -c Release build -subsetCategory libraries -coreclrConfiguration Release

 :: The above you may only perform once in a day, or when